NamesMT/starter-fullstack/memory-bank/productContext.md

-# Product Context: starter-fullstack
+# Product Context: starter-monorepo

-This document outlines the high-level description, goals, features, and overall architecture of the `starter-fullstack` project.
+This document outlines the high-level description, goals, features, and overall architecture of the `starter-monorepo` project.

 ## 1. Project Description & Goal